alexch/codelikethis/public/lessons/javascript/evented_io.md

 > note: for this to work, the `ask` function must return a Promise

+Note that instead of passing the result in to a callback function, `await` returns the result *just like a normal function call* so you can assign it to a variable.

 # Events: pros and cons

 Evented programs are often more flexible and high-performance than traditional sequenced programs, but they can be more confusing for humans to write and to read (and to debug!).

 Also, sequences naturally *end* when they are finished, but evented programs will just keep doing the same things over and over again, as long as the triggers keep happening.

-This means that you may need to explicitly call `process.exit()` in NodeJS programs.
+This means that you need to explicitly call `process.exit()` in NodeJS programs.

 # On vs Once

-If you have a simple sequence in mind, and want to emulate it using an evented system, you could use the following technique:

-Set up your event responders to happen only once.

-In NodeJS, this is accomplished by sending the `once` message in place of the `on` message.
+`once` is a special case of a more common method named `on`.
+The difference is that

+* `on` sets up an event handler that is called back *any time* the event occurs
+* `once` sets up the same thing, but then *removes* it after the first call

+The following code will *keep saying hello* every time the user enters another line of text.

     @@@ js
     console.log("What is your name?");
-    process.stdin.once('data', (chunk) => {
+    process.stdin.on('data', (chunk) => {
         let name = chunk.toString().trim();
         console.log("Hello, " + name + "!");
-        process.exit();  // don't forget to stop!
     });